CanonicalLtd/maas-docs/en/api.md

 ------------------------------------------------------------------------

-Clear any set default gateways on a machine with the given system ID.
+Clear any set default gateways on a machine with the given system\_id.

 This will clear both IPv4 and IPv6 gateways on the machine.
 This will transition the logic of identifing the best gateway to MAAS.
 This logic